IRA Protection from Creditors and Lawsuits by State

 Book a Consultation

-Dollar caps create a meaningful risk for high-net-worth individuals.
+Dollar caps create real exposure for anyone with substantial retirement savings.
 An IRA balance that exceeds the state cap is exposed to creditor claims for the excess amount.
-Individuals in capped states who accumulate significant retirement savings may benefit from diversifying into ERISA-qualified employer plans such as a 401(k), which receive unlimited federal protection regardless of state law.
+One option for people in capped states is to keep retirement savings inside an ERISA-qualified employer plan like a 401(k), which receives unlimited federal protection regardless of state law.

-A smaller group of states limits IRA protection to amounts reasonably necessary for the debtor’s support or the support of dependents.
-California is the most notable example.
-California exempts traditional IRAs only to the extent necessary for retirement support, and its statute does not clearly protect Roth IRAs at all.
+A smaller group of states limits IRA protection to amounts reasonably necessary for the debtor’s retirement support or the support of dependents.
+California is the most prominent example.
+Its statute exempts traditional IRAs only to the extent necessary for retirement, and the statutory language does not clearly cover Roth IRAs at all.

-Needs-based standards introduce uncertainty because the amount protected depends on judicial evaluation of the debtor’s circumstances.
-A court determines what the debtor reasonably needs for retirement, considering age, health, income, and other available resources.
-The same IRA balance might be fully protected for a 62-year-old retiree and only partially protected for a 35-year-old professional.
+Needs-based standards introduce uncertainty because the amount protected depends on a judge’s evaluation of the debtor’s circumstances.
+A court considers age, health, income, and other available resources when determining how much the debtor reasonably needs for retirement.
+The same IRA balance might be fully protected for a 62-year-old retiree and only partially protected for a 40-year-old professional with decades of earning capacity remaining.

 States That Exclude Roth IRAs

 Federal bankruptcy law does not protect inherited IRAs.
-The U.S. Supreme Court ruled in 2014 that inherited IRAs are not retirement funds within the meaning of the federal bankruptcy exemption because the beneficiary did not set aside the money for their own retirement.
+The U.S. Supreme Court ruled in Clark v.
+Rameker (2014) that inherited IRAs are not retirement funds within the meaning of the federal bankruptcy exemption because the beneficiary did not set aside the money for their own retirement.

-In states that do not specifically protect inherited IRAs, the beneficiary’s creditors may be able to reach the inherited account.
-Naming a trust with spendthrift provisions as the IRA beneficiary, rather than the individual, can preserve creditor protection regardless of which state the beneficiary resides in.
-Florida’s unlimited IRA exemption under ยง 222.21 extends to inherited accounts, making it one of the strongest retirement asset protection frameworks in the country.
+In states without specific inherited IRA protection, naming a trust with spendthrift provisions as the IRA beneficiary, rather than an individual, can preserve creditor protection regardless of the beneficiary’s home state.
+Florida’s unlimited IRA exemption under § 222.21 extends to inherited accounts, making it one of the strongest states for retirement asset protection.

 Many states deny protection for IRA contributions made within a specified period before bankruptcy or a creditor claim.
-Lookback provisions target last-minute transfers of non-exempt assets into protected retirement accounts.
+These lookback provisions target last-minute transfers of non-exempt assets into protected retirement accounts.

 Alaska, Arizona, Kentucky, and Michigan each deny protection for contributions made within 120 days before bankruptcy.
 Louisiana and Pennsylvania use a one-year lookback.
 Hawaii applies a three-year lookback period.
 New York denies protection for contributions made within 90 days before a judgment.
 Montana takes a different approach, denying protection for contributions that exceed 15% of the debtor’s gross income in the year before bankruptcy.

 Florida has no contribution lookback period in its IRA exemption statute.
-However, a contribution made with the intent to hinder, delay, or defraud creditors can still be challenged as a fraudulent conversion under Florida Statute 222.30.
-Withdrawals from a protected IRA also raise separate questions about whether the funds remain exempt once distributed, an issue addressed in Florida’s retirement account withdrawal rules.
+A contribution made to hinder, delay, or defraud creditors can still be challenged as a fraudulent conversion under Florida Statute § 222.30.
+But a person who moves non-exempt cash into an IRA before any creditor threat exists has no lookback risk.
+Withdrawals from a protected IRA may lose their exempt status once the funds leave the account and land in a regular bank account, depending on how Florida’s retirement account withdrawal rules apply to the specific situation.

 | State | IRA Exempt | Roth IRA Exempt | Special Provisions |